kzu/kzu.github.io/_posts/2024-01-20-cascading-blazor.md

       }
       ```

-   The second component, for example, makes changes to the value, either programmatically
+   Another component, for example, makes changes to the value, either programmatically
    (e.g. a button click) or via bi-directional binding:

       ```razor